 12. A Bookshelf That’s Styled, Not Stuffed

-The styling rule is the “third, third, third” approach.
-About a third of each shelf is books (some upright, some stacked horizontally with a small object on top), about a third is objects (a vase, a small framed photo, a sculpture, a candle), and about a third is empty space, the negative space that lets your eye rest.
-Group books by color if you’re feeling fancy.
-Or just by topic.
+The style guideline is called the ”third, third, third” approach.
+For every shelf, about a third is books (some standing up, others horizontally stacked with a little thing on top), about a third is decor (like a vase, a small framed picture, a sculpture, a candle), and about a third should be empty space so that your eyes can rest.
+If you are feeling fancy, you can group books by color.
+Or just organize them by topic.
 Either way, leave room to breathe.

 13. A Soft Material Mix (Not Just Smooth Everything)

-This is the secret design principle nobody talks about.
-Texture.
-The reason some living rooms look flat and “fine” while others look magazine-worthy is that the magazine-worthy ones have a mix of textures.
-Smooth, nubby, soft, hard, woven, polished.
-Your eye is unconsciously cataloging all of them and going “ooh, this is a rich, layered space.”
+Here’s an elusive design principle no one discusses: texture.
+Consider why some living rooms seem flat and unremarkable while others are magazine worthy.
+The difference is the latter incorporate a variety of textures.
+Smooth, nubby, soft, hard, woven, and polished.
+Your eye is subconsciously cataloging each of these textures and saying, “Yes, this is a rich, layered space.”

-The fix: look around your living room.
-Is everything kind of the same texture?
-All smooth leather and wood?
-All velvet and silk?
-Add some contrast.
-A chunky knit throw on a smooth leather sofa.
-A woven basket next to a polished side table.
-A rough linen pillow against a smooth velvet one.
-Even ONE textural shift makes the room feel more designed.
+The solution is simple.
+Look around your living room.
+Do you have the same texture everywhere?
+Smooth leather and wood?
+Velvet and silk?
+You need some contrast.
+How about a chunky knit throw on that smooth leather sofa?
+A woven basket next to that polished side table?
+A rough linen pillow next to a smooth velvet one?
+Just one textural shift makes the room feel more designed!

-This is technique and observation.
+This is a technique and an observation.
 Once you see it, you can’t unsee it.
-(You’re welcome.
+(You are welcome.
 Also, sorry.)

 14. A Real, Grown-Up Candle

-The candle situation deserves its own section.
+The candle situation deserves a section of its own.
 Step away from the cookie-scented mall candle.
 It is time.
 After 60, you have earned a candle that smells like a real, complex, grown-up scent.
 Tobacco.
 Cedar.
 Fig. Sandalwood.
 Tea.
 Something layered.
 Something that makes a guest walk in and quietly go “oh, what’s that smell, it’s amazing.”

-A good candle does about four things at once: it makes the room smell expensive, it adds a beautiful little flame for ambient light, the vessel itself becomes a piece of decor, and it signals to anyone who walks in that you take the experience of being in your home seriously.
-Look at brands like Boy Smells, P.F.
+A good candle does a lot of things at once.
+It makes the room smell nice, adds a gentle flame, and the container becomes part of the decor.
+It also shows people you value the experience of being at your home.
+Check out Boy Smells, P.F.
 Candle Co., Diptyque (worth every penny), Nest, or even Anthropologie’s house brand.
-Skip the mall candles.
+Malls candles are a no go.

-This is a technique recommendation, since “the right candle” is so personal.
-But if you’ve never spent more than $15 on a candle, you should at least try a really nice one.
+I won’t recommend any particular candle because “the right candle” is very personal.
+But if you’ve never spent over $15 on a candle, you should at least try one that is really nice.
 You’ll see what I mean.

 15. A Conversation Area That Actually Encourages Conversation

-The reason a lot of living rooms feel cold or unwelcoming is that they’re set up for screen-watching, not for being WITH someone.
-After 60, when you’re (hopefully) entertaining the people you love most, your living room should encourage them to sit down and stay a while.
-Pull the couch off the wall a few feet.
+Many living rooms feel cold and unwelcoming.
+Most living rooms are designed for screen watching instead of designed for *being* with people.
+After 60, your living room will hopefully be used for entertaining.
+Your living room should invite your guests to sit and stay for a while.
+Move the couch out from the wall a few feet.
 Angle a chair toward it.
-Add a second chair across the way.
-Suddenly you have an actual conversation pit, and people will linger for hours.
+Add another chair across the way.
+Now you have a full conversation pit, and people are going to linger for hours.

 So, Where Do You Start?

-You’ve earned it.
-That’s the whole point.
-Welcome to the era of getting exactly what you want.
+You deserve it!
+That’s the point.
+Welcome to the era of getting what you want.